HussainALAradi5/Studium-Booker/README.md

 ### **_Description_**

-#### this project is small and project to give mimic the behaviour of the TikTok and have some minor tweaks to learn new skills .
+#### this project is nice practice for me to have a nice experiecne with the php while using MVC design pattern.

 #### [Project](Studium Booker)